Select Page

 What is a CDL Driver?

 Additional knowledge, experience, skills, and physical capabilities are required to operate a commercial motor vehicle than driving a non-commercial vehicle.
 To drive a commercial motor vehicle, the driver must hold a valid Commercial Driver’s License (CDL) of the appropriate class.
-To obtain a CDL, an applicant must pass knowledge and skills tests that meet these higher standards.
+To obtain a CDL, applicants must pass knowledge and skills tests that meet these higher standards.
 Holding a CDL means drivers are held to higher expectations when operating any vehicle on the road, and any serious traffic violations could affect their ability to keep their CDL license or maintain gainful employment in the transportation industry.

 What does a truck driver do?